moby/moby/docs/sources/reference/commandline/cli.md

       --auth-key=""                              Path to TLS key file when using `cert` auth --auth-authorized-keys=""                  Path to authorized keys file containing client whitelist when using `identity` auth defaults to "~/.docker/authorized-keys.json"
+      --auth-authorized-dir=""                   Path to authorized keys directory containing public key files to whitelist when using `identity` auth defaults to "~/.docker/authorized-keys.d/"
       --auth-known-hosts=""                      Path to known hosts file containing list of daemon public key fingerprints when using `identity` auth defaults to "~/.docker/known-hosts.json"
       -v, --version=false                        Print version information and quit